aparna0522/Building-an-EdTech-Platform-Using-Microservices-and-Docker/README.md

 3. On pressing 'tab' the cursor should go to the corresponding input field on the right and not below the given field.
 4. Working on the Partials to make the errors visible without the help of javascript alerts.
 5. It is not taking 'Female' as the input. (it is okay---> Least priority.)
-6. The div in the background applies the gray color to only some part and not the entire page.
-(Frontend Experts please help in that)